williamtong/TILDA_defect_classification/README.md

 <h3>GOALS</h3>

+While the details of the exact business use cases are not known, one can infer two high level needs:
 1. Build a model that will detect defects images that contain defects.
-(2-class)
+(2-class).
+It is undesirable to allow defected textile to reach the customers, so it should be screened out.
 2. Build a model that will identify the defects in each image.
-(4-class)

-While the details of the exact business use cases are not known, one can infer that the 2-class model will be used for catching any defective products to prevent them from being shipped, and the 4-class modelfor identifying what part of the production or supply chain is causing the defects in the merchandise.
+(4-class).
+This will help in the manufacturing process to diagnose problems in their production line.

 <h3>OVERVIEW OF DATA</h3>
 1. The data is massively imbalanced, with 90.5% if the images being in the “good” class.